Main Menu

 Description: Description: Bolivia

 Bolivia is principally a source country for men, women, and children trafficked for the purposes of commercial sexual exploitation and forced labor.
 A large number of Bolivians are trafficked to Argentina, Brazil, Chile, Peru, Spain, and the United States for forced labor in sweatshops, factories, and agriculture.
 In a case discovered in May 2008, more than 200 Bolivian workers were trafficked to Russia for forced labor in the construction industry.
 Within the country, young Bolivian women and girls are trafficked from rural to urban areas for commercial sexual exploitation.
 Members of indigenous communities are particularly at risk of forced labor within the country, especially on ranches, sugar cane, and Brazilian nut plantations.
-Bolivian children are trafficked internally for forced labor in mining, agriculture, and as domestic servants.. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here or a full TIP Report here
+Bolivian children are trafficked internally for forced labor in mining, agriculture, and as domestic servants.. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here or the full TIP Report here

 CAUTION: The following links have been culled from the web to illuminate the situation in Bolivia.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to verify their authenticity or to validate their content.